 I prefer window seats for the view.
 Also, they usually have extra room between the seat and the wall that center seats lack.
 Although this seat is in the first row, it is not near the lavatories or galley.

 In addition to the seat itself, the major features of the suite are a long narrow console opposite the entry door, ottoman, a large video screen and the doors.
 A backpack or camera case fit easily under the ottoman.
 The ottoman has a seat belt.
-A guest can join for a chat or a meal.
+A friend or associate in first class can join for a chat or a meal.

 The console contains a lighted enclosed storage compartment with, USB port, a covered A/V remote, and connections for headphones as well as the huge tray table.
 The A/C outlet is inconveniently located at floor level near the ottoman.